 - paprika for garnish

-- chives for garish
+- fresh chives or green onion for garish

 - Refrigerate until you are ready to serve (they are best served cooled).

 Recipe adapted from the Joy of Cooking

 Now moving on to her Easter table setting.
 I love how simple and classic she makes everything.
 My sis has an amazing sense of style!
 I keep telling her she should have a blog haha!

 I love the natural textures mixed with the blue, brushed silver and white!
 SO simple & fresh!

 Add some fresh tulips and the table is complete!
 Gorgeous!

 With Easter not too far away now, I hope you may have found some entertaining inspiration here!

 PIN IT for later!